eye-division/jennyblyth/_gallery/jeff-clarke.md

   sense’.*

-  Working largely *sur le motif*, he juxtaposes jugs and pots of brushes on tabletops with fruit, perhaps apples or onions.&nbsp; Each day, the challenge is on - his mantra is to *elevate the everyday* through form and light.
+  Working largely sur le motif, he juxtaposes jugs and pots of brushes on tabletops with fruit, perhaps apples or onions.&nbsp; Each day, the challenge is on - his mantra is to *elevate the everyday* through form and light.